webapp-drupal/abtest/sites/all/modules/visitor_profile/README.md

 On time of voiting:

-1. Add form to collect personal answer to  voitig form - check if personal question is added if yes point 3 if no do only 2 point
+1. Add form to collect personal answer after voitig - check if personal question is added show form to collect the answer and point 3 if no do only 2 point
-2. Create record for the anonimous visitor - check record for the host already exists
+2. Create record for the anonimous visitor - check record for the host already exists store the vote choice
 3. Add personal question to the Proifile